"Ojalá que llueva café,

 (Photographs courtesy of Mr. Joseph Burgess).

 In spite of the apparent simplicity of the Lesser Antillean archipelago, the group is actually a double geological entity.
 An outer arc of older, eroded material extends from northernmost Sombrero, and includes Anguilla, Saint Bartholomew, Saint Martin/Sint Maarten, Antigua, Barbuda, the eastern half of the double island of Guadeloupe, Marie Galante, south to the eastern half of Martinique.
-These outer arc is partially composed of sedimentary rocks, including limestone.
+This outer arc is partially composed of sedimentary rocks, including limestone.

 The highest mountain in Dominica, Lesser Antilles, is Morne Diablotin, a dormant volcano on the northern part of the island.